inesalfe/Gain-Scheduling-Integral-Controller-Applied-to-a-Quadrotor/README.md

 This repository is a simulation of the control of a non-linear model of a quadrotor.
-Files should be run in the follwing order:
+Files should be run in the following order:

 MathematicalModel: Contains the non linear equations of the quadrator.